thm-projects/arsnova-flashcards/Readme.md

   `cd analysis`
 2. start the sonarqube server
   `docker-compose up -d sonarqube`
-3. when sonarqube has started, you may run analysis as often as you want with
+3. when sonarqube has started, you may run analysis whenever you want with
   `docker-compose run --rm analysis`

 Sonarqube will be accessible at [localhost:9000](http://localhost:9000).
 You find the cards project after the first successful analysis in the projects section.